 After the construction of the motorways the committee was disbanded.

-A social programme has evolved with a barbecue in the summer and a drinks party in the autumn.
-An Annual General Meeting is held each April.
-Further details can be obtained from the Secretary, who is currently Nigel Luson (Russetts).
+A social programme evolved with a barbecue in the summer, a drinks party in the autumn, and a quiz evening at the end of the year.
+An Annual General Meeting was held each April.